This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

 I decided to go ahead and publish this review early because Mac Cosmetics just started a great sale.
 You can get 30% off of blushes, highlighters, bronzers, and skincare through July 23, 2020, using the promo code “macjuly30” on their website.
-Today I’ll be talking about the brand’s newest blush formula and they are included in the sale.
+Today I’ll be talking about the Glow Play Blushes**, the brand’s newest formula.

 Mac claims that this “bouncy-blush” has sheer to medium, buildable coverage and gives a radiant look.
 Because of this unique texture, I want to start off by talking about the application method.
 The brand recommends applying these with either fingers or a tightly packed synthetic brush.
 The recommended brushes are the 159S (duo-fiber short bristles rounded shape), 128S (short dense 50-50 split fibre)**, and 109S (short dense dome shape)**.
 The brush I used (Smashbox cream cheek**) is short like the 128S but shaped more like the 109S.
 The fact that this blush has a soft texture but isn’t a cream formula makes application a little different for those that aren’t familiar with this texture.

 Although I wouldn’t say these dry down to a powder finish, they do set.
 They do not feel tacky after application.
 Groovy doesn’t work as easily as heat index.
 It is stiffer in texture so it doesn’t pick up on the brush or blend as easily.

 If you take a look at the picture below you can see the difference in how much I had to dig into the shade groovy compared to heat index to use it.
 In comparison, the texture of heat index is smooth and softer.